-First is the School of Graduate Studies' Publication Guide.
+First is the School of Graduate Studies' (SGS) Publication Guide.

 The second format/style students are answerable to is determined by their respective departments.
 Individual departments have jurisdiction over stylistic elements not covered in the Publication Guide.
 In Computer Science, the department requires its dissertations, theses, and reports to use the IEEE Transactions citation reference.
 The guide for IEEE citations can be found at

-In the preparation of their work, students may use any appropriate document preparation software (e.g., Word, Pages, OpenOffice, LaTeX) so long as the Graduate School and Department Guideline are met; however, the use of LaTeX and BibTeX is strongly encouraged, due to the availability of macros specifically tuned to USU and IEEE Transactions citations.
+To prepare your paper, students may use any appropriate document preparation software (e.g., Word, Pages, OpenOffice, LaTeX) so long as the Graduate School and Department Guideline are met; however, the use of LaTeX and BibTeX is strongly encouraged.
 Students unfamiliar with LaTeX may wish to use http://latex.wikia.com/wiki/Main_Page as a helpful starting place.
-To help with the preparation of theses and dissertations, two example documents (.zip files for each) are provided for students to use in the preparation of their own work:

 Need more help getting started?
 Here you can get more information on how to use Electrical and Computer Engineering Department's LaTeX template for your paper.